-When, in antiquity, Israel was first delivered, Moses and Aaron still continued in their charge, through the help of the Angel of Lights, even though Belial in his cunning had set up Jannes and his brother in opposition to them.

-Similarly, at the time when the land was destroyed, men arose who removed the ancient landmarks and led Israel astray; and it was, indeed, because they uttered sedition against the Commandments of God which He had given through Moses and through His Holy Anointed Priest Aaron, and because they gave forth false prophecies in order to subvert Israel from God, that the land was laid utterly waste.
+When, in antiquity, Israel was first delivered, Moses and Aaron still continued in their charge, through the help of the Angel of Lights , even though Belial in his cunning had set up Jannes and his brother in opposition to them.21 astray; and it was, indeed, because they uttered sedition against the commandments of God which He had given through Moses and through His holy anointed priest Aaron, and because they gave forth false prophecies in order to subvert Israel from God, that the land was laid utterly waste.
 Nevertheless, God still remembered the Covenant which He had made with their forbears and raised from the priesthood men of discernment and from the laity men of wisdom, and He made them hearken to Him.
-And these men dug the well, that well whereof it is written, "Princes digged it, nobles of the people delved it, with the aid of a mehoqeq."
-The "well" in question is the Law.
-They that "digged" are those of Israel who repented and departed from the land of Judah to sojourn in the land of Damascus.
-God called them all "princes" because they went in search of Him, and their glory was never gainsaid by any man's mouth.
-The term "mehoqeq" refers to the man who expounds the Law.
-Isaiah has employed an analogous piece of imagery when in allusion to the Law he has spoken of God's "producing a tool for His work."
-As for the "nobles of the people," these are the men that come, throughout the Era of Wickedness, to delve the well, using as their staves the statutes which the Lawgiver prescribed for them to walk in.

-Without such implements, they would, indeed, never achieve their goal until such time as the true Expositor arises at the end of days.
+And these men 'dug the well'-that well whereof it is written, 'Princes digged it, nobles of the people delved it, with the aid of a mehoqeq' [Num.
+21.18].
+The 'well' in question is the Law.
+They that 'digged' are those of Israel who repented and departed from the land of Judah to sojourn in the land of Damascus'.
+God called them all 'princes' because they went in search of Him, and their glory was never gainsaid (?) by any man's mouth.
+22 The term mehoqeq [which can mean 'lawgiver' as well as 'stave') refers to the man who expounds the Law.
+Isaiah has employed an analogous piece of imagery when in allusion to the Law he has spoken of God's 'producing a tool for His work' [cf. ISL 54.16).
+As for the 'nobles of the people', these are the men that come, throughout the Era of Wickedness, to delve the well, using as their staves [Heb. mehoqeq) the statutes [Heb. huq4m) which the Law-giver prescribed [Heb. haqaq ha-mehoqeq) for them to walk in.
+Without such 'implements', they would, indeed, never achieve their goal until such time as the true Expositor arises at the end of days.